MegaGuyRy/quant_dashboard/README.md

 - Update Xboost_eval with the ability to choose the horizon

 ### Future changes:
+- Update comments for all helper functions in other moduels
 - daily, weekly, monthly, yearly returns if applicable
 - Tie it all together in app.py, make it pass all at once
 - Backtesting mode – We could add a command to backtest using stored predictions vs actuals.